bulva2/skyrama-private-server/README.md

 # Skyrama Private Server

 Skyrama Private Server is an attempt to create a custom server for Skyrama, a Bigpoint game.
-Not all features have been implemented, and the ones that are likely contain bugs.
+Not all features have been implemented, and those that are likely contain bugs.
 All help is welcome!

-The way this server works is, least to say, kind of primitive.
+The way this server works is, to say, kind of primitive.
 Data gets stored in JSON files directly on your pc instead of using a proper database.
-It does run just fine, however!
-In the future data storing might easily be upgraded if needed.
+However, it runs just fine!
+We plan to switch to a database when we implement all the game functionality.

 Keep in mind that although passwords should be properly encrypted/hashed, it is recommended to not use a password you use for any other services.

 ## Legal Issues

-This repository is made for educational purposes only, and will not be monetized in any way.
+This repository is made for educational purposes only and will not be monetized in any way.
 Contact me for any legal problems, and I'll take appropriate action.

 ## How to play